fastrgv/AdaGate/README.md

 utilizes the non-standard static libraries SDL2 & SFML, as well as other more common shared libraries that are delivered in this bundle under ./libs/gnu/.
 This is used to build the [gnu/linux] executable, which should run in the presence of ./libs/gnu/, whether or not your system has those shared libraries installed.

-If the delivered linux binary does not run...
+If the delivered linux binary does not run, try...

 * Manually install GNAT GPL from libre.adacore.com/download/.
 * Rerun the compile script lcmpss.sh or lcmpd.sh.